Azure/azure-quickstart-templates/azure-jenkins/README.md

       sudo apt-get install -y ant
 ```

-## Template configuration for Windows images with launch method JNLP.
-1. Make sure to follow the instructions specified above for JNLP.
-2. If the Jenkins master does not have a security configuration, leave the Init script blank for the default
-   script to execute on the slave.
-3. If the Jenkins master has a security configuration, then refer to the script at
-   https://gist.github.com/snallami/5aa9ea2c57836a3b3635 and modify the script with the proper
-   Jenkins credentials.

-   At a minimum, the script needs to be modified with the Jenkins user name and API token.
-   To get the API token, click on your username --> configure --> show api token<br>

-   The below statement in the script needs to be modified:
-   $credentails="username:apitoken"

 ## Create a Jenkins job that runs on a Linux slave node on Azure
-1. In the Jenkins dashboard, click New Item/Job.
+D14.C1.
+In the Jenkins dashboard, click New Item/Job.
-2. Enter a name for the task/Job you are creating.
+D14.C2.
+Enter a name for the task/Job you are creating.
-3. For the project type, select Freestyle project and click OK.
+D14.C3.
+For the project type, select Freestyle project and click OK.
-4. In the task configuration page, select Restrict where this project can be run.
+D14.C4.
+In the task configuration page, select Restrict where this project can be run.
-5. In the Label Expression field, enter label given during template configuration.
+D14.C5.
+In the Label Expression field, enter label given during template configuration.
-6. In the Build section, click Add build step and select Execute shell.
+D14.C6.
+In the Build section, click Add build step and select Execute shell.
-7. In the text area that appears, paste the following script.
+D14.C7.
+In the text area that appears, paste the following script.

  ````
   # Clone from git repo